Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Warm avocado oil in the Instant Pot on saute mode.
-Add the arbol, guajillo, and ancho chiles and saute until smoking, stirring them occasionally.
+Step 1: Warm oil in the Instant Pot on saute mode.
+Add the dry chiles and saute until they blister.
+Then, add the onion and garlic, and sauté for 2 minutes.

-Step 2: Transfer the ingredients to a blender and add 3-4 cups of HOT water.
-Let the mixture sit for 10 minutes so the chiles rehydrate.
+Step 2: Transfer them to a blender with 3-4 cups of HOT water.
+Let the mixture sit for 10 minutes to allow the chiles to rehydrate.

 Pureed chili mixture in a blender.